StepanNaryshkov/design-patterns/README.md

   </p>
 </details>

-**Mediator** is structural design pattern which provides cetral object over a group of objects by encapsulating how these objects interact.
+**Mediator** is behavior design pattern which provides cetral object over a group of objects by encapsulating how these objects interact.
 From real world, it is network, when you call somebody.

 <details><summary>Show code</summary>
 <p>